kibalcioglu/groqchat/README.md

 GroqChat provides a minimal command-line interface for interacting with the Groq API.
 The helper module `groq_api.py` reads `GROQ_API_KEY` from a `.env` file and can be modified to call the OpenAI API or even a local model by adjusting the endpoint and headers.
 The example script `chat.py` demonstrates a basic Turkish conversation assistant.

+The correction behavior is defined in `groq_api.py` inside the `correct_text` function.
+The system prompt there expands slang words to their full forms.
+Changing this prompt alters how text is cleaned.
+For instance, instructing it to keep slang would return `slm naber` instead of the default `selam ne haber`.

 ## Requirements

 Install dependencies using `pip install -r requirements.txt`.